If I get on the wait list for a class, what's the next step?

 I have been dropped from my class.
 What can I do?

-If it is an Instructional Drop or an online mishap, students will need to get an Add Card from the instructor and submit directly to the office of Admissions and Records for reinstatement (if this takes place during the Late Add Period).
-If, however, it is after the last day to add a class, obtain an add card from the instructor and submit the add card with a completed Petition for Late Add, Drop, or Refund and submit them to the Admissions & Records Office.
+If it is an Instructional Drop or an online mishap, students will need to get an Add Code from the instructor and re-enroll themselves in the class if it is within the late add period or submit directly to the office of Admissions and Records for reinstatement.
+If, however, it is after the last day to add a class, obtain an add code from the instructor and submit the add code with a completed Petition for Late Add, Drop, or Refund and submit them to the Admissions & Records Office.
 Upon approval of the petition, students will be reinstated back into the class.

 Why am I on probation?